microsoft/ML-For-Beginners/1-Introduction/2-history-of-ML/README.md

 ## 1956: Dartmouth Summer Research Project

-"The Dartmouth Summer Research Project on Artificial Intelligence was a seminal event for artificial intelligence as a field," and it was here that the term 'Artificial Intelligence' was coined ([source](https://250.dartmouth.edu/highlights/artificial-intelligence-ai-coined-dartmouth)).
+"The Dartmouth Summer Research Project on artificial intelligence was a seminal event for artificial intelligence as a field," and it was here that the term 'artificial intelligence' was coined ([source](https://250.dartmouth.edu/highlights/artificial-intelligence-ai-coined-dartmouth)).

 > Every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it.